What makes a "good" job? Salary? Physical demands? Stress level? As it turns out, numerous factors enter the good job/bad job equation.

 This job is more than carrying around textbooks and drawing sine curves; mathematicians are tasked with solving problems for businesses and work on complex global issues.
 Although this is a highly-rated job, it is down from its #1 spot last year, according to CareerCast.
 Median salary: About $100,000.

 Historians usually specialize in a certain area, analyzing historic information and building knowledge based upon their work.
 The BLS describes historians as specializing in a country or region, period or field, who may also do work outside the office or classroom setting.
 Median annual salary: $48,520.

 Biological scientists study living organisms and their relationship to the environment, and often work both in the lab and in the field.
 Areas of study range from the small scale of microorganisms and DNA to larger-scale animal anatomy and even migration patterns.
 Median salary: $76,320.

 Computer systems analysts help organizations use technology effectively and incorporate rapidly changing technologies into existing systems.
 Median income: $69,760.

 Software engineers are one of the occupations projected to grow the fastest between 2006-2016, according to the BLS.
 This profession applies computer science and mathematical analysis to design, develop, test and evaluate software and systems.
 Median Salary: $79,780

-An actuary deals with the financial impact of risk and uncertainty, determining the likelihood of events and how companies can build strategies to avoid negative impact on the bottom line.
+That’s right, the best job in the country today is that of an actuary.
+In an economy permeated by risk, the job of an actuary becomes quite relevant, as they deal with the financial impact of risk and uncertainty, calculating the likelihood of events and how companies can build strategies to avoid negative impact on the bottom line.
 Median salary: $82,800.